 Developing Teachers’ and Students’ Statistical Reasoning in an ICT-integrative Project - Where has the Mathematic Gone?

-Dorte Moeskær Larsen (Denmark)
+Dorte Moeskær Larsen (University of Southern Denmark, Denmark)

 PresenterCamilla Hellsten Østergaard (Denmark)

 There is a need for mathematics teachers to become more knowledgeable about reasoning with data in the process of engaging students in experimenting, justifying and testing.